dreid1991/md_engine/doc/source/fix-NoseHoover.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 The Nose-Hoover Barostat/Thermostat set points are set via the Python member functions.

-Specification of a set point temperature may be accomplished through any of the following commands:
+Temperature set points may be input through any of the following commands:

 .. code-block:: python